 The legislative buildings are the defining structures of democracy in Canada’s provincial capital cities.
 Aside from being the focal point for government, they’re also a tremendous source of history and civic pride for the cities in which they reside.
 However, many legislative buildings are more than one hundred years old.

 Most of the original 1912 framing and materials remain on the legislature, and the goal is to sustain the classic look of the building.
 The structure has shifted during its 100-plus years in Regina, and work needed to be done before something drastic happened.
-“Smaller chunks were falling off which were getting bigger; they weren’t landing on the ground, but they were hitting the parapets on the roof,” said Keuler.
 Some of the crumbling Tyndall stone blocks on the building’s exterior will also need to be replaced.

-Keuler notes that wrapping the dome in a white sheath isn’t the most picturesque of sceneries, but protecting both employees and the exterior worksite throughout the harsh prairie winter is key to finishing the project on schedule.
-“We’re maintaining this historical building in a state that’s safe, and it’ll stay here to view for another 100 years.”
+Wrapping the dome in a white sheath isn’t the most picturesque of sceneries, but protecting both employees and the exterior worksite throughout the harsh prairie winter is key to finishing the project on schedule.